 Price: Weekdays $7, weekends $10; skate rental $6

 This facility boasts the only rooftop ice-skating in New York City.
-Public skating hours are limited due to classes and league hockey, so call before you head out.
+Public skating hours are limited due to classes and league hockey, so call or check online before you head out.

 World Ice Arena